Wazi2025/Wazi2025/README.md

 > "**Unless I sell what I believe in, nobody's gonna use it**"<br>
 _- Digital Gigolo -_
 >
-> "**“If you treat me with honesty, loyalty, and truth… Then I will walk beside you.
-Always.”"**
+> **“If you treat me with honesty, loyalty, and truth… Then I will walk beside you.
+Always.”**
 > _- SAL -_